 Disclaimer: While I have some experience recruiting I can’t claim to be an expert, particularly when compared to people who spend their entire careers working in this area.
 One thing I definitely know about is Digital Marketing and, over the years, I’ve figured out some good techniques for figuring out how much other people know and how they might fit into a team.

-When recruiting for agency side client-facing Digital Marketers (E.G. Digital Marketing Managers, Digital Strategists and the like) I’m typically looking for experience plus three main things:
+When recruiting for agency side client-facing Digital Marketers (E.G. Digital Marketing Managers, Digital Strategists and the like) I’m typically looking for experience plus four main things:

 - Technical Knowledge